1Patryk/Read_bitmaps/README.md

 # Project name: Read_bitmaps

-This project is a tools for modification files (images) in "BMP" format.
+This project is a tool for modifying files (images) in the “BMP” format.

 ## Bitmap format structure